Daniel-Nikpayuk/FNFTA/data entry/README.md

 + The remainder of the given entry has a row of header tags pulled directly from the remuneration statements.
 As such it becomes easier to do a semiotic analysis as well as translate/factorize into simpler tables at the user's discretion.

-2) If I lacked a proper name, I used "NA" as the given entry.
+b) If I lacked a proper name, I used "NA" as the given entry.

-3) Spaces ' ' within single entries are replaced by underscore '\_'.
+c) Spaces ' ' within single entries are replaced by underscore '\_'.

-4) I did not (intentionally) change any spellings, though I did change all uppercase words to lowercase (except the initial letter).
+d) I did not (intentionally) change any spellings, though I did change all uppercase words to lowercase (except the initial letter).

-5) For unspecified &lt;Name&gt; headers I defaulted to "Name\_NA"; for &lt;Title&gt; headers I defaulted to "Title\_NA";
+e) For unspecified &lt;Name&gt; headers I defaulted to "Name\_NA"; for &lt;Title&gt; headers I defaulted to "Title\_NA";
 for &lt;Months&gt; "Months\_NA", etc.

-6) A comma ',' as content (not part of the csv meta structure) is represented by a double underscore "\_\_".
+f) A comma ',' as content (not part of the csv meta structure) is represented by a double underscore "\_\_".

 ### Dependencies: